 Mustard is of rigor as well as the shallots The balance of sweetness and tart is all blended with the olive oil, do not use extra virgin olive oil as it has a strong bite to it.
 A perfect salad recipe dressing that will work with all lettuces.

-- Fresh goat cheese is milder, however, use what you can found at your local supermarket.
+Fresh goat cheese is milder, however, use what you can find at your local supermarket.

 It is September and in mind, we should be in full fall mode, although we are still too close to triple digits.
 The pleasure of desert living I suppose.

 Pairing my newly purchased figs with cheese is a given.
 The combination of the two is undeniably delicious.
 Goat cheese is a soft yet quite flavorful cheese that gives this fall fig salad a great boost.